Amitmund/amitmund/docs/index.rst

 .. note:: This is from the note section.
           All the note need to be written in this way.

-.. tips: This is the tips
+.. tips:: This is the example of the tips section.

 Support Team
 ------------